Mukeshy97/mukeshy97/README.md

 <h1 align="center">Hi 👋, I'm Mukesh Yadav</h1>
 <h3 align="center">A passionate Data Science & Programmer from India</h3>
+<h3> Welcome to my little space on GitHub.
+I am very passionate about finding hidden insight in the data, power of coding and how they can give you the confidence to solve whatever problems you face.
+On the technical side, I have extensively worked with statistical analysis tools, namely RStudio, Python, SQL and Excel.
+I aspire to work on the role of Data scientist, Data analyst or related field in Data science.
+Efficient in gathering, analyzing, and interpreting business data to identify patterns and trends that can enhance business opportunities.
+I have keen interest in learning new language and technology and exploring the same.</h3>

 - 🌱 I’m currently learning **Data Analyst course from Google & Data Analysis:Statistical Modeling and Computation in Applications from MIT**